-Level of organization Theme 1.
+Level of org anization Theme 1.
 Molecules 2.
 Cells 3.
 Organisms 4.
-Ecosystems Common ancestry has given living organisms many shared features while evolution has resulted in the rich biodiversity of life on Earth.
-A Unity and diversity A1.1 Water A1.2 Nucleic acids A2.1 Origins of cells [HL only] A3.1 Diversity of organisms A4.1 Evolution and speciation A2.2 Cell structure A2.3 Viruses [HL only] A3.2 Classification and cladistics [HL only] A4.2 Conservation of biodiversity Adaptations are forms that correspond to function.
-These adaptations persist from generation to generation because they increase the chances of survival.
-B Form and function B1.1 Carbohydrates and lipids B1.2 Proteins B2.1 Membranes and membrane transport B2.2 Organelles and compartmentalization B2.3 Cell specialization B3.1 Gas exchange B3.2 Transport B3.3 Muscle and motility [HL only] B4.1 Adaptation to environment B4.2 Ecological niches Systems are based on interactions, interdependence and integration of components.
-Systems result in emergence of new properties at each level of biological organization.
-C Interaction and interdependence C1.1 Enzymes and metabolism C1.2 Cell respiration C1.3 Photosynthesis C2.1 Chemical signalling [HL only] C2.2 Neural signalling C3.1 Integration of body systems C3.2 Defence against disease C4.1 Populations and communities C4.2 Transfers of energy and matter Living things have mechanisms for maintaining equilibrium and for bringing about transformation.
+Ecosystems s given living organisms m diversity of life on Earth. any shared features v while evolution has A Unity and diversity A1.1 Water A1.2 Nucleic acids A2.1 Origins of cells [HL only] A3.1 Diversity of organisms A4.1 Evolution and speciation A2.2 Cell structure A2.3 Viruses [HL only] A3.2 Classification and cladistics [HL only] A4.2 Conservation of biodiversity that correspond to function because they increase B Form and function B1.1 Carbohydrates and lipids B1.2 Proteins B2.1 Membranes and membrane transport B2.2 Organelles and compartmentalization B2.3 Cell specialization B3.1 Gas exchange B3.2 Transport B3.3 Muscle and motility [HL only] B4.1 Adaptation to environment B4.2 Ecological niches interactions, interdepend rgence of new properties C Interaction and interdependence C1.1 Enzymes and metabolism C1.2 Cell respiration C1.3 Photosynthesis C2.1 Chemical signalling [HL only] C2.2 Neural signalling C3.1 Integration of body systems C3.2 Defence against disease C4.1 Populations and communities C4.2 Transfers of energy and matter Living things have mechanisms for maintaining equilibrium and for bringing about transformation.
 Environmental change is a driver of evolution by natural selection.
 D Continuity and change D1.1 DNA replication D1.2 Protein synthesis D1.3 Mutation and gene editing D2.1 Cell and nuclear division D2.2 Gene expression [HL only] D2.3 Water potential D3.1 Reproduction D3.2 Inheritance D3.3 Homeostasis D4.1 Natural selection D4.2 Stability and change D4.3 Climate change